1jour1vin

 Wine rated (2013 guide) 14,5/20 (Good wine)

-Rated estate (2020 guide) 1*Star (Up-and-coming stars or quality winemakers producing good wines; you won't be disappointed when tasting the wines from these estates)
+Rated estate (2020 guide) 1*Star (Up-and-coming stars or quality winemakers producing wines of a high standard—you won’t be disappointed when tasting the wines from these estates)

-About wine:
+About the wine:

 About the estate:

 Patrick Baudouin, an energetic man in his sixties, fought to establish the production of natural sweet wines in Layon at the end of the 20th century.
-This former Parisian bookseller, who returned to the Anjou region of his ancestors in the early 1990s, has experienced many ups and downs.
-The arrival of a majority financial partner (Union Harmonie Mutuelles) enabled the estate to acquire additional resources and achieve high quality objectives.
-The hard work is paying off and the wines have never been so accomplished, with beautiful reds but above all white Anjou wines illustrating the diversity of the terroirs and, in terms of sweet wines, an admirable Quarts-de-Chaume.
-More than ever, Patrick Baudoin is playing an active role in promoting Anjou Chenin.
+This former Parisian bookseller, who returned to the Anjou region of his ancestors in the early 1990s, has weathered many ups and downs.
+The arrival of a majority financial partner (Union Harmonie Mutuelles) enabled the estate to secure additional resources and achieve high-quality standards.
+The dedicated work is paying off, and the wines have never been more accomplished, featuring fine reds but especially Anjou whites that showcase the diversity of the terroirs, and, among the sweet wines, an admirable Quarts-de-Chaume.
+More than ever, Patrick Baudoin plays an active role in promoting Anjou Chenin.

 RVF - Guide to the Best Wines Under €20 - Gerbelle & Maurange